semi0naut/dotfiles/README.md

 Installing
 ==========

-There is an `install.sh` script that fasciliates with setup, however it's been a while since I did a full system setup and this script may not be fully complete.
+There is an `install.sh` script that facilitates the setup, however it's been a while since I did a full system setup and this script may not be fully complete.
 An alternative method is to manually symlink files in the root directory.
 OS specific configs are in their respective folders.